duthied/Free-Friendika/doc/Developers-Intro.md

 Are you good at designing things?
 If you have seen Friendica you probably have ideas to improve it, haven't you?

-* If you would like to work with us on enhancing the user interface, please join the [forum for Friendica development](https://forum.friendi.ca/profile/developers).
+* If you would like to work with us on enhancing the user interface, please join the [group for Friendica development](https://forum.friendi.ca/profile/developers).
 * Make plans for a better Friendica interface design and share them with us.
 * Tell us if you are able to realize your ideas or what kind of help you need.
-	We can't promise we have the right skills in the group but we'll try.
+	We can't promise we have the right skills in the group, but we'll try.
 * Choose a thing to start with, e.g. work on the icon set of your favorite theme

 ## Programming